How Many Miles to Babylon?

 Tony Deane and Tony Shaw _The Folklore of Cornwall_, B. T. Batsford, 1975, p.
 51, "(How many miles from this to Babylon?)"
 (1 short text)

 cf. "Thread the Needle" (game) and references there

-NOTES: Sam Henry was of the opinion that the original text of this song referred to "Babyland," with "Babylon" as a corruption.
-Gomme, however, has nineteen texts (though a handful may not be this piece), and seven refer to Babylon, three to Banbury (Cross/Bridge), a couple of others to variants on Bethlehem, a few to London, and none to Babyland.
+NOTES [897 words]: Sam Henry was of the opinion that the original text of this song referred to "Babyland," with "Babylon" as a corruption.
+Gomme, however, has nineteen texts (though a handful may not be this piece), and seven refer to Babylon, three to Banbury (Cross or Bridge), a couple of others to variants on Bethlehem, a few to London, and none to Babyland.